 It’s amazing with fried, grilled or barbecued meats, excellent with eggs and/or sausage sarnies, great with beans and a good fit for anything else in a full english.
-Plus, its also right at home with cream cheese and backed potatoes, much like the Dragon’s Blood Hot BBQ I had last year.
+Plus, its also right at home with cream cheese and baked potatoes, much like the Dragon’s Blood Hot BBQ that I had last year.

 It’s everything I could want from a barbecue sauce besides a consistent consistency but even that has its up sides.